 The law states that:

-Any employer who discharges, or threatens to discharge, or in any manner discriminates against any employee because he or she has filed or made known his or her intention to
+Any employer who discharges, or threatens to discharge, or in any manner discriminates against you because

-- file a claim for workers compensation with his or her employer; or
+- you filed or made known your intention to file a claim for workers compensation or an application for adjudication, or

-- because the employee has received a rating, award, or workers comp settlement
+- you received a rating, award, or workers comp settlement

-and due to the employer’s actions the employee can receive:
+Due to the employer’s actions, you can receive:

 - increased compensation of one-half, but in no event more than ten thousand dollars ($10,000)